Frito-Lay: North America

 PepsiCo Americas Foods consists of PepsiCo's food and snack operations in North and South America.
 This operating division is further segmented into Frito-Lay North America, Sabritas, Gamesa, and Latin America Foods.
 It also contains Quaker Foods North America, although no Frito-Lay products are sold or distributed under that business unit.
 Food and snack sales in North and South America combined made up 48 percent of PepsiCo's net revenue as of 2009.

-Frito-Lay North America Inc. is the division which controls Frito-Lay product research and development, sales, and distribution within the U.S. and Canada.
+Frito-Lay North America Inc. is the division which controls Frito-Lay product research and development, sales, and distribution within the US and Canada.
 Its primary brands include Lay's and Ruffles potato chips, Doritos tortilla chips, Tostitos tortilla chips and dips, Cheetos cheese flavored snacks, Fritos corn chips, Rold Gold pretzels, Sun Chips, and Cracker Jack popcorn.
 Products made by this division are sold to independent distributors and retailers, and are transported from Frito-Lay's manufacturing plants to distribution centers, primarily in vehicles owned and operated by the company.

 Sabritas and Gamesa are two of PepsiCo's food and snack business lines headquartered in Mexico, and they were acquired by PepsiCo in 1966 and 1990, respectively.
 Sabritas markets Frito-Lay products, such as Cheetos, Fritos, Doritos, and Ruffles, in Mexico.
 It also distributes local brands such as Poffets, Rancheritos, Crujitos, and Sabritones.
-Gamesa is the largest manufacturer of cookies in Mexico, distributing brands such as Emperador, Arcoiris, and Marías Gamesa.
+Gamesa is the largest manufacturer of cookies in Mexico, distributing brands such as Emperador, Chokis, Arcoiris, and Marías Gamesa.

 Central and South America

 PepsiCo's Latin Americas Foods sells Frito-Lay branded snack foods in Central and South America.
-Its portfolio of brands includes Lay's, Cheetos, Ruffles, and Doritos, as well as local brands such as Fandangos, Lucky, Stiksy, Pingo d'Ouro, Baconzitos and Torcida snacks in Brazil (sold under the brand Elma Chips) and ManiMoto in Colombia.
+Its portfolio of brands includes Lay's, Cheetos, Ruffles, and Doritos, as well as local brands such as Fandangos, Lucky, Stiksy, Pingo d'Ouro, Baconzitos and Torcida snacks in Brazil (sold under the brand Elma Chips), ManiMoto in Colombia and Pepito in Venezuela.

 Europe

-Frito-Lay snacks are distributed in Europe under the PepsiCo Europe operating division, previously PepsiCo International.
-Products include: Walkers Crisps, Doritos, Paw Ridge, Smiths, Cheetos, Duyvis, Snack-a-Jacks, Twistos, and Solinki.
+In Europe, the PepsiCo Europe operating division, previously PepsiCo International, manufacture Frito-Lays brands.
+Products include: Doritos, Lays, Paw Ridge, Cheetos, Duyvis, Snack-a-Jacks, Twistos, and Solinki.
+In the United Kingdom and Ireland, PepsiCo subsidiary Walkers use Walkers as the main branding with Smith's as a sub brand, while Lays is not used.
 PepsiCo maintains manufacturing plants in Europe, the largest of which are two snack manufacturing and processing plants located in Leicester and Coventry in England.

 In Spain and Portugal, operates the subsidiary Matutano brand.